Sonos have no trouble connecting to wireless set up all alone. In case you have a few technology devices, Wi-Fi can support that.

-Sonos boost is more updated version of Sonos bridge and is released back in 2014.
-To provide reliable and uninterrupted network connection if your internet is working slowly to support the the Sonos speakers.
+Boost is more updated version of Bridge and is released back in 2014.
+To provide reliable and uninterrupted network connection if your internet is working slowly to support the Sonos speakers.

 Pointing out the Differences: Sonos Bridge vs Sonos Boost